SaugatPdl/SaugatPdl/README.md

 ## About Me
 I'm a passionate learner on WebGIS and Frontend Development with a love for creating interactive and visually appealing web applications.
-- 🔭 I’m currently working on [Your Current Project]
+- 🔭 I’m currently working on geospatial projects.
-- 🌱 I’m currently learning advanced GIS technologies and modern frontend frameworks
+- 🌱 I’m currently learning advanced GIS technologies and modern frontend frameworks.
-- 👯 I’m looking to collaborate on WebGIS and frontend projects
+- 👯 I’m looking to collaborate on WebGIS and frontend projects.
 - 🤔 I’m looking for help with frontend frameworks and WebGIS technologies.
-- 💬 Ask me about WebGIS, React, or any frontend technologies
+- 💬 Ask me about WebGIS, React, or any frontend technologies.
 - 📫 How to reach me: [saugatpdlofficial@gmail.com](mailto:saugatpdlofficial@gmail.com)
-- ⚡ Fun fact: I enjoy playing guitar, hiking and exploring new places
+- ⚡ Fun fact: I enjoy playing guitar, hiking and exploring new places.

 ## GitHub Stats
 <table>